odulkuyulu/Edge-RAG/README.md

-# AI Edge RAG Solution

-This project provides a robust **Retrieval-Augmented Generation (RAG)** application designed for **edge environments** and **offline capabilities**.
-It leverages local LLMs (Ollama) and vector databases (Qdrant), alongside enterprise-grade Azure AI services (disconnected containers) for advanced document processing.
-This solution enables secure, private, and efficient querying of your documents without continuous internet connectivity.
+# Offline RAG: Local-First Document Intelligence

+A powerful **Retrieval-Augmented Generation (RAG)** system that brings enterprise-grade document intelligence to your local environment.
+Built with privacy and offline capabilities as core principles, this solution combines the power of local LLMs (Ollama) with Azure AI services in disconnected containers.

+## Why Offline RAG?

+- 🔒 **Privacy-First**: Process sensitive documents locally without sending data to the cloud
+- 💻 **Fully Offline**: Complete functionality without any internet connectivity
+- 🚀 **Enterprise-Grade**: Leverages Azure AI services in disconnected containers for advanced document processing
+- 🌍 **Multi-Language**: Native support for multiple languages with optimized models
+- 🛠️ **Developer-Friendly**: Simple setup and intuitive API

 ## Project Structure